-State Sen. Todd Gardenhire, R-Chattanooga, center, has expressed suspicion about the suspension of the Baptiste Group.
-(Photo: John Partipilo)
+State Sen. Todd Gardenhire, R-Chattanooga, (Photo: John Partipilo)

 Taking a different view from firebrand conservatives, state Sen. Todd Gardenhire hopes a Study Committee of Refugee Issues will remove the “rhetoric” and use facts to decide how to handle unaccompanied children coming to Tennessee as part of a migrant wave at the Mexican border.

 Gardenhire, a Chattanooga Republican, penned an op-ed published Saturday in the Tennessee Lookout warning people that “shutting doors” to migrant children and their families will only “prolong the suffering” of youngsters by keeping them apart from family members in border detention centers rather than licensed facilities in Tennessee and across the nation.